NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 Clients can ask intermediary caches to [disregard cached responses](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching#reload_and_force_reload) and to reach to the origin server:

-- When the user presses the reload page button, the browser sends a conditional request with `Cache-Control: max-age=0` so that cached responses are not reused.
+- When the user presses the reload page button, the browser sends a conditional request (to revalidate the data it has in its cache) with `Cache-Control: max-age=0` to tell intermediary servers to do the same even if they have fresh data.
 - And when the user does a forced reload (typically using the keyboard command Ctrl+Shift+R), the browser sends non-conditional requests with `Cache-Control: no-cache`, telling caches to ignore their stored content and forward the request to the origin server.

 <figure id="figure-cache-revalidation-request">
     <img
         alt="Client-requested cache revalidation"
         src="/blog/web-frontend-performance/cache-revalidation-request.svg"
-        width="1000"
+        width="1080"
+        height="1000"
     />
     <figcaption>
         <p>
-            <a href="#figure-cache-revalidation-request">Client-requested cache revalidation:</a> In this example, the user vistes a page containing an image.
+            <a href="#figure-cache-revalidation-request">Client-requested cache revalidation:</a> In this example, the user visits a page containing an image.
 Both the page and the image are received from a shared cache and are stored in the user's browser local cache.
         </p>
         <p>
-            Laten when the user navigates back to the page, it is served directly from the browser cache.
+            Later when the user navigates back to the page, it is served directly from the browser's cache.
         </p>
         <p>The user then presses Ctrl+Shift+R to trigger a forced reload.
 Although the page is still fresh in the local cache, the browser ignores its stored version and sends a request with <code>Cache-Control: no-cache</code> header to the server.
 Seeing this header, the shared cache ignores its stored version and forwards the request to the server which generates the page and sends the response.
 Once the browser receives the page, it requests the image referenced by the page, always using <code>Cache-Control: no-cache</code> header.
         </p>